drazkiewiczbart/real-time-chat/README.md

 # Real-time chat application
-Simple Node.js chat application.
-Education and portfolio second project.
+Chat application.
+Education and portfolio project.

-## General information
+## General information :speaker:
-Chat application allows create or join to room or leave room, change name, send messages and check who is in the room.
+Chat application allows: create or join to room or leave room, change name, send messages and check who is in the room.
 You can preview project [here](http://rtchat.toadres.pl).

-## How to use
+## How to use :speech_balloon:
 1. Clone repository
 2. Install dependencies
 3. Create .env file into main directory